Lin Daoqian: Life

-By the first half of 1570s, Lin was already operating in the Patani area, and the Ming authority joined force with the Siamese navy as well as using Portuguese ships to combat the pirates.
+By the first half of 1570s, Lin was already operating along the Siamese coast, and the Ming authority joined force with the Siamese navy as well as using Portuguese ships to combat the pirates.
 In 1578, he established a base in Patani with 2,000 followers, and they dominated the town for some time.
 Ming sources indicate that he attacked Siamese ships but was repelled in 1578, and in 1580 he again attacked Siam but also left Siam later that year.
 The Ming authorities tried to capture him while he continued to launch raids against Chinese ships in 1580–81.
 After 1581 there were no further reports of his piratical activity in Ming sources, suggesting he had retired from raiding and settled in Patani.

 In Patani, Lin obtained a fief and briefly established a small port near Patani.
 He was said to have become the head of customs while members of his band gained prominence in the service of Patani's ruler.
-According to the local lore of Patani, he married the daughter of the Sultan, converted to Islam and built a mosque.
+According to the local lore of Patani, he married the daughter of the Sultan (perhaps Raja Hijau), converted to Islam and built a mosque.
+A port near Patani he established and named after him existed for a while.
 He died in Patani, said to be due to cannon fire while he was testing cannons he had made for the queen of Pattani.
 Some suggested that he died in the 1580s, others proposed that he was still alive during the reign of Raja Biru in the early 17th century.
 He is believed to be buried in Kubo Bukit Cina, the oldest Chinese cemetery in Patani.